Top Five Questions relating to Winslow leasehold conveyancing

 - Clauses dealing with recovering service charges for expenditure on the building or common parts.

-A defective lease will likely cause issues when trying to sell a property as they can affect a potential buyer’s ability to obtain a mortgage.
-National Westminster Bank, Virgin Money, and Clydesdale all have express requirements when it comes to what is expected in a lease.
-Where a lender has been advised by their lawyers that the lease is defective they may refuse to provide security, forcing the purchaser to pull out.
+A defective lease will likely cause issues when trying to sell a property primarily because it impacts on the ability to obtain a mortgage on the property.
+HSBC Bank, Norwich and Peterborough Building Society, and Platform Home Loans Ltd all have very detailed conveyancing instructions when it comes to what is expected in a lease.
+Where a lender has been advised by their lawyers that the lease is defective they may refuse to grant the mortgage, forcing the purchaser to withdraw.

 Other Topics